 No. of days: less than 1 day

-For a sumptuous meal amid pristine waters, gorgeous sunsets and dazzling city lights, opt for a jaunt aboard the Royal Albatross, with their Sunset Sail and Dinner Cruise.
+For a sumptuous meal amid pristine waters, gorgeous sunsets and dazzling city lights, opt for a jaunt aboard The Royal Albatross, winner of the 'Outstanding Attractions Experience' award from Singapore Tourism Board, with their Sunset Sail and Dinner Cruise.

-This unforgettable, two-and-a-half hour experience aboard a four-masted luxury superyacht will have you taking in the sea breeze and indulging in a sumptuous six course meal of Western classics like foie gras and pistachio-crusted rack of lamb.
+This unforgettable, two-and-a-half hour experience aboard a four-masted luxury superyacht will have you taking in the sea breeze and indulging in a sumptuous four course meal of Western classics including Seafood Bouillabaisse.